Boulet-Audet/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

+This Repo is Maxime's Udacity project to filter ride share csv data files.
+It will allow reading CSV files from ridesharing and loading them into a Panda dataframe.
+It displays filtered values to the user using a terminal interface and plots histograms using matplotlib.

+Bikeshare Data Viewer
+### Overview
+A Python application to explore US bikeshare data from CSV files.
+It provides interactive filtering and visual/statistical analysis of trip data.

+*Features
+    Lists available CSV files in the current directory Filters data by city, month, and day of week Displays statistics on travel times, stations, trip durations, and user demographics Generates histograms and bar charts using matplotlib *Requirements
+    Python 3.x
+    pandas
+    numpy
+    matplotlib
+*Installation
+    Clone or download this repository.
+    Place your bikeshare CSV files in the project directory.
+    Install dependencies:
+    Usage
+    Run the program in your terminal:

 ### Date created
 Create on 2025-09-02